RP355 #3.1 THE RAPTURE OCCURS AT THE SAME TIME AS THE FIRST RESURRECTION

 Note 1: Job said that the dead would not rise until, "the heavens be no more," (Job 14:12), which indicates a time after the tribulation, and on the day of the Lord:

-(2 Peter 3:7-12) "But the heavens and the earth, which are now, by the same word are kept in store, reserved for fire against the day of judgement and perdition of ungodly men. ...
+(2 Peter 3:7-12) "But the heavens and the earth, which are now, by the same word are kept in store, reserved for fire against the day of judgment and perdition of ungodly men. ...

 But the day of the Lord will come as a thief in the night; in the which the heavens shall pass away with a great noise, and the elements shall melt with fervent heat, the earth also and the works that are therein shall be burned up.